 Most retailers use product categories for planning rather than analyzing hundreds of individual products.
-This is possible because products in a category usually behave in a similar fashion.
-Note, it is important to have mutually exclusive categories (they must not contain the same products).
+This strategy works well when products in the same category behave in a similar fashion.

 Before using the Open-to-Buy report

-- Set the stock cover in months for categories.
+- Set forward stock cover for categories.
 This indicates how long you would like inventory and purchases for that month to last.
 You can use the current number as the basis, reducing it if you know that you're currently overstocked or increasing it if you have a lot of stockouts.

 If you purchase inventory for the next four months and plan to make another purchase in four months time, your stock cover will be as follows:

-In the example above, there is enough stock to last until the 4th month.
+In this example, there is enough stock to last until the 4th month.
 However, in order to start the next month at $120,000 at retail inventory value, $120,000 worth of stock must be brought into the business otherwise the inventory value will be $0 after the 4th month.